|

 Courage is being scared to death -- and saddling up anyway.
 John Wayne

-I have spent my days stringing and unstringing my instrument, while the song I came to sing remains unsung.
+GOALS I have spent my days stringing and unstringing my instrument, while the song I came to sing remains unsung.
 Tagore

 The difference between optimism and pessimism resides in memory.
 The pessimist aptly recalls the hurts and failures of yesterday, but cannot remember the plentiful possibilities of a new tomorrow.
 The optimist has a hopeful future already memorized.
 Charles E. Jinks